 - Cause — hyperkalemia, hypertension, etc.

-- Documentation must state the relationship between anticoagulation therapy and cardia arrhythmias.
+- Documentation must state the relationship between anticoagulation therapy and cardiac arrhythmias.
 It cannot be assumed since anticoagulants are used to manage other conditions.

 PRESENCE OF CARDIAC DEVICE